Chadook/YGOCC/README.md

 # YGOCC
-Download This repo this your YGOPRO's Main directory, The files will automatically be installed into your Game.
+Download this repository's contents, then move and merge "script," "pics," and "expansions" into your YGOPRO's main directory.
+This will install the files/cards into your game.